simply-nicky/pyrost/docs/tutorials/diatom.rst

 Phase reconstruction
 --------------------

-We got the pixel mapping between from the detector plane to the reference plane, which can be easily translated to the angular diplacement profile of the lens.
+We got the pixel mapping from the detector plane to the reference plane, which can be easily translated to the angular displacement profile of the lens.
 Following the Hartmann sensor principle (look [ST]_ page 762 for more information), we reconstruct the lens' phase profile with :func:`pyrost.STData.import_st` method.
-Besides, you can fit the phase profile with polynomial function using :class:`pyrost.AberrationsFit` fitter object, which can be obtained with :func:`pyrost.STData.get_fit` method.
+Besides, one can fit the phase profile with a polynomial function using :class:`pyrost.AberrationsFit` fitter object, which can be obtained with :func:`pyrost.STData.get_fit` method.

 .. code-block:: python